novonordisk-research/MLX_siRNA_RNAseq/README.md

-Code to reproduce the data published in [link to be added when available when available]
+Code to reproduce the data published in https://pubmed.ncbi.nlm.nih.gov/37088121/

 **MLX plays a key role in lipid and glucose metabolism in humans: evidence from in vitro and in vivo studies**

 Shilpa R. Nagarajan, Eilidh J. Livingstone, Thomas Monfeuga, Lara C. Lewis, Shahul Hameed Liyakath Ali, Anandhakumar Chandran, David J. Dearlove, Matt J. Neville, Lingyan Chen, Cyrielle Maroteau, Maxwell A. Ruby, Leanne Hodson.
 Metabolism 2023

+[CODE TO BE ADDED ASAP!
+Please contact tsmf@novonordisk.com in the meantime]